Azure-Samples/azuresandbox/terraform-azurerm-vm-mssql/README.md

 tags | tomap( { "costcenter" = "10177772" "environment" = "dev" "project" = "#AzureSandbox" } )
 vnet_app_01_subnets | Contains all the subnet definitions including *snet-app-01*, *snet-db-01*, *snet-mysql-01* and *snet-privatelink-01*.

+The configured virtual machine size is checked to determine if it includes a temporary disk and that the size is available in the configured location.

 Public internet access to the shared storage account is temporarily enabled so the following PowerShell scripts can be uploaded to the *scripts* container in the storage account using the access key stored in the key vault secret *storage_account_key*.
 These scripts are referenced by virtual machine extensions:

 * [configure-vm-mssql.ps1](./configure-vm-mssql.ps1)